DamarooWork/discord-clone/README.md

 ## Key Features:

-Real-time messaging using Socket.io
+-Real-time messaging using Socket.io
-Send attachments as messages using UploadThing
+-Send attachments as messages using UploadThing
 Delete & Edit messages in real time for all users Create Text, Audio and Video call Channels
 1:1 conversation between members